-Paragraph (a) in the definition of significant component auditor applies if the number of hours spent by the component auditor to perform the audit work in respect of the financial period is 20% or more of the total hours spent on the audit of the reporting issuer's financial statements by the reporting issuer's auditor.
+Paragraph (a) in the definition of significant component auditor applies if the number of hours spent by the component auditor performing audit work in respect of the financial period is 20% or more of the total hours spent on the audit of the reporting issuer's financial statements relating to that period.

-For example, if a reporting issuer audit took 100 hours to complete, and the reporting issuer's auditor performed 80 hours of audit work, and the component auditor performed 20 hours of audit work, paragraph (a) of the definition would apply since the hours spent by the component auditor would be 25% (20 hours / 80 hours) of the audit hours spent by the reporting issuer's auditor.
+For example, if a reporting issuer audit took 100 hours to complete, and the reporting issuer's auditor performed 80 hours of audit work, and the component auditor performed 20 hours of audit work, paragraph (a) of the definition would apply since the hours spent by the component auditor would be 20% (20 hours / 100 hours) of the audit hours spent by the reporting issuer's auditor.